SUDO-j182/GhostRead-AI/README.md

 ## ✨ Credits

 Built by **Jai Drakulic**
-Frontend, backend, and GPT integration completed in under 6 hours.
+Frontend, backend, and GPT integration.
-Pixel-perfect favicon and UI by Jai’s own custom editor.

 ---